How do I get my PIN number?

 I need to take more than 18 hours (14 hours for graduate students).
 What should I do?

-Register for the 18 hours you are permitted during Phase I. Overload requests will be accepted only after all students have been through the first phase of the registration process.
-It would not be fair to allow some students to register for more than 18 hours if others have not yet had the opportunity to register for up to 18.
+Register for the 18 hours you are permitted during the first part of registration.
+Overload requests will be accepted only after all students have had an opportunity to register for a full schedule of classes.
 Please pick up a Permission to Overload form from our office which has to be approved/signed by the Dean of the College of your major.
-Approved forms need to then be submitted to our office.
+Approved forms need to then be submitted to our office and will be processed beginning two weeks after the first day of undergraduate registration for a given term.

-Graduate Students requesting to take over 14 credit hours need Permission for Overload signed by Advisor, Department Chair/School Director, and Graduate College Dean and submitted to our office.
+Graduate Students requesting to take over 14 credit hours need a Permission for Overload form signed by Advisor, Department Chair/School Director, and Graduate College Dean and submitted to our office.

 I always wait until the beginning of the semester to register.
 What will happen if I do this?